JGShaw/parameter-freezer/README.md

 ## TODO
 - Add toggle to switch off the redirection that watches the URL in the service worker, so it just uses chrome.declarativeNetRequest.
 This was added to work with single page apps (e.g. Grafana) but can make it much slower if it does through multiple redirects.
+- Truncate prameter values when they are too long as they do not fit on the pup up
 - Add option to limit freezes to just within one domain
 - Publish